 Unfortunately, the Federal Reserve Chair has indicated a near-term change in policy.
 Over the past few months, the rate of inflation has been high.
 Higher inflationary pressures prompted Mr. Powell to set expectations for a series of interest rate increases in the coming months.

 Think of interest rate movements like ripples that a rock makes when tossed into a calm body of water.
-The waves nearest to the rock’s entry point or center move quickly while the waves further out cover greater distances.
+The waves nearest the rock’s entry point or center move quickly while the waves further out cover greater distances.
 The rates on short-term bonds simulate the entry point of a rock.
 They usually move quickly.
 But the longer-term interest rates are more like the ripples that are further from the center.
-They tend to move a greater distance.
-The Federal Reserve Bank has begun tossing a few rocks into the lake.
+They tend to cover a greater distance.
+When Mr. Powell begins implementing policy changes, interest rates will move.
+These changes will be akin to the Federal Reserve tossing a few rocks into the lake.

-This anomaly in interest rate relationships presents an opportunity for borrowers, especially those who need longer-term money.
-While entities can still achieve reasonably low-interest rates, this window may not be open for long.
+This scenario presents an opportunity for borrowers, especially those who need longer-term money.
+While HOAs can still achieve reasonably low-interest rates, this window may not be open for long.
 Many economists feel long-term interest rates have bottomed out for the foreseeable future.
 If they are correct, the longer-term consequences will be unfortunate news for future borrowers.

 Interest rates are still low by historical standards.
 If your HOA is considering taking out a loan, it may be time to test the market.
 It’s better to be in front of an interest rate increase than chasing an interest rate once the market has changed.

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders who specialize in HOA loans.